Chapter 742-3 Retirement

 (6) “Longevity” is a regular, recurring payment received by an employee based on a years-of-service schedule.

-(7) For pension calculations done from and after October 24, 2000, “overtime” is payment received by an employee for duty related work performed in excess of a standard workweek, with the payroll period being determined by the employer’s practice for reporting overtime, as documented by OP&F’s books and records, but in no event shall the employer report overtime to OP&F more than sixty days after the date on which the overtime is worked, as permitted by the terms of section 742.32 of the Revised Code.
+(7) "Overtime" is payment received by an employee for duty-related work performed in excess of a standard workweek.
+For purposes of divisions (K)(3) and (L)(1) of section 742.01 of the Revised Code, the payroll period shall be determined by the employer's practice for reporting overtime, as documented by OP&F's books and records, but in no event shall the employer report overtime to OP&F more than sixty days after the date on which the overtime is worked.

 (8) “Paid leave” is compensated leave received by an employee which is a combination of vacation and sick leave.